-All Canadian jurisdictions can support class actions as a result of the Supreme Court of Canada's decision in Western Canadian Shopping Centres v Dutton, [2001] 2 SCR 534 (Dutton).
-This case effectively authorized class proceedings in all Canadian jurisdictions and provided them with a procedural blueprint.
-Most provinces have provincial class proceedings statutes (or, in the case of Québec, class action provisions in its Code of Civil Procedure).
-Prince Edward Island and the three Canadian territories, however, still rely on Dutton for the structure of their class actions regime.
-The federal court system has class action procedures enshrined in its Rules of Court.
+All Canadian jurisdictions can support class actions as a result of the Supreme Court of Canada's decision in Western Canadian Shopping Centres v.
+Dutton, [2001] 2 SCR 534 (Dutton).
+This case effectively permitted class proceedings in all Canadian jurisdictions and provided them with a procedural blueprint.
+All provinces have now formally adopted class proceedings statutes that set forth various procedural requirements associated with class actions initiated in that jurisdiction (or, in the case of Québec, class action provisions in its Code of Civil Procedure).
+However, the three Canadian territories still rely on Dutton for the structure of their class actions regime.
+The Federal Court has its own class action procedures enshrined in its Rules of Court.

-Thus far, the Canadian jurisdictions with comprehensive class action legislation are Québec (1978), Ontario (1993), British Columbia (1995), Saskatchewan (2002), Newfoundland (2001), Manitoba (2002), the Federal Court (2002), Alberta (2004), New Brunswick (2006) and Nova Scotia (2008).
-Prince Edward Island's legislature introduced legislation in 1997 but the bill was not passed.
+Thus far, the Canadian jurisdictions with comprehensive class action legislation are Québec (1978), Ontario (1993), British Columbia (1995), Saskatchewan (2002), Newfoundland (2001), Manitoba (2002), the Federal Court (2002), Alberta (2004), New Brunswick (2006), Nova Scotia (2008) and Prince Edward Island (2022).

-The Types of Cases Filed П. and Relief Sought in Canada
+II.
+The Types of Cases Filed and Relief Sought in Canada